-763621 - CONSTRUCTION ENGINEERING, RE-SURFACING
+763621 - CONSTRUCTION ENGINEERING, REHABILITATION

-This item shall consist of collecting survey information and providing layout as described in this provision and as noted on the Plans.
+Collect survey information and provide layout as described in this provision and as noted on the Plans.
+Assume full responsibility for any errors and/or omissions in the work of all engineering staff employed.

-The Contractor shall provide and have available for the project an adequate engineering staff that is competent and experienced to set lines and grades needed to construct the project.
-The engineering personnel required to perform the work outlined herein shall be of such experience and ability recognized as compatible with the magnitude and scope of the project.
+Provide and have available for the project adequate engineering staff that is:

+- 1. Competent and experienced to set lines and grades needed to construct the project; - 2.
+Able to perform the work to the scope and magnitude outlined herein.

+Construction Engineering functions and requirements:

-Construction Engineering shall include preliminary topographic survey for curb ramp locations identified in the Plans and the layout of grade information provided by the Engineer for curb ramp construction.
-Topographic information shall be obtained for a minimum of 25' in each direction from the back of curb where the curb ramp is proposed.
-The information shall include grades for the edge of pavement, gutter line (if applicable), top of curb, front and back edge of sidewalk, existing obstructions such as utility poles, junction wells, traffic poles and cabinets, manholes, valves, fire hydrants, drainage inlets, steps, retaining walls, building faces, or other obstructions that are directly adjacent or within the proposed curb ramp limits.
-The survey data shall be collected in a format that is compatible with DelDOT Design Standards (DelDOT will provide requirements when clearly defined) and submitted to the Engineer for evaluation and incorporation into a grading plan for the proposed curb ramps.
-The Engineer will provide the final grades to the Contractor for construction of curb ramps identified in the Plans.
+- 1. Provide all necessary surveying equipment required for all engineering work on the project. - a.
+Check all equipment/instruments prior to use on the project. - b.
+Immediately replace or recalibrate equipment found to be out of adjustment or inadequate to perform its function to the satisfaction of the Engineer. - 2.
+Perform all computations necessary to establish the exact position of the work from control points and preserve. - a.
+Maintain adequate workbooks of all computations survey notes and other records. - b.
+Make available to the Department, neat and legible, all computations, survey notes and other records necessary to accomplish the work. - 3.
+Preliminary topographic survey for all proposed curb ramps locations identified in the Plans and the layout of grade information provided by the Engineer for curb ramp construction; - 4.
+Obtain topographic information a minimum of 25' in each direction from the back of curb where the curb ramp is proposed; - a.
+Grades for the edge of pavement, gutter line (if applicable), top of curb, front and back edge of sidewalk, existing obstructions such as utility poles, junction wells, traffic poles and cabinets, manholes, valves, fire hydrants, drainage inlets, steps, retaining walls, building faces or other obstructions that are directly adjacent or within the proposed curb ramp limits. - b.
+Collect data in a format that is compatible with DelDOT Design Standards and submit to the Engineer for evaluation curb ramps that are located in areas with multiple obstructions, limited area, or other unique characteristics that require more detailed layout.
+The Engineer will provide the final grades for construction of these curb ramps. - 3.
+Establish necessary grades to ensure all proposed curb ramps, roadways or ditches, installation of drainage structures, or other items of work as determined by the Engineer, have positive drainage;